Position of Turkish Adjectives

 - yorgun çocuklar tired children

-But note that when adjectives follow a noun the meaning is entirely different, it becomes a "Statement of Fact" :
+When adjectives follow a noun the meaning is entirely different.
+It is a "Statement of Fact" :

 - ev, mavi the house is blue

 evler mavi the houses are blue

 - Uzun geniş yol.
 The long wide road.